How to Detect a Tax Scam

 If you truly owe the IRS tax money, they will send you a bill in the mail.
 Government agencies will make contact through official means, usually in writing, for recordkeeping.
 Emails that demand immediate payment are likely phishing attempts or attempts to steal identity or gain personal information.

 Common Scamming Techniques

 Someone posing as the IRS may use a number of measures to convince you their attempts are genuine.
 They can manipulate their caller ID to make victims think it is actually the IRS calling, Photoshop the IRS logo onto emails, or direct the victim to bogus IRS sites that look genuine.

 Fraudulent websites may prompt you to file a fake tax return or trick you into downloading malware—viruses that allow criminals to keep track of your keystrokes.
 This can allow scammers access to your personal files, passwords, and search history.

 Contact a Tax Debt Lawyer

-If you have questions about your tax debt or are unsure whether you have been the victim of a tax scam, a knowledgeable tax debt lawyer from Erin B. Shank, PC can help alleviate your concerns.
-Our legal team is well versed in the different ways you can address your debt and are committed to helping you erase your tax anxiety.
-Contact us today at our Waco offices by calling (254) 296-1161 for more information.
+If you have questions about your tax debt or are unsure whether you have been the victim of a tax scam, a knowledgeable tax debt lawyer from Erin B. Shank, P.C., can help alleviate your concerns.
+Erin and her paralegal team is well versed in the different ways you can address your debt and are committed to helping you erase your tax anxiety.
+Contact Erin today at her Waco office by calling (254) 296-1161 for more information.